MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/index.md

 ### Invoke cswinrt.exe

 To invoke cswinrt.exe from a project, install the latest [C#/WinRT NuGet package](https://www.nuget.org/packages/Microsoft.Windows.CsWinRT/).
-You can then set C#/WinRT-specific project properties in a **C# Library** project to generate an interop assembly.
+You can then set C#/WinRT-specific project properties in a **C# Class Library (.NET Core)** project to generate an interop assembly.
 The following project fragment demonstrates a simple invocation of **cswinrt** to generate projection sources for types in the Contoso namespace.
 These sources are then included in the project build.

 ```xml
 <PropertyGroup>